-- "15-64-104.
+- Section 34.
+Section 15-64-104, MCA, is amended to read: - "15-64-104.
 Deficiency assessment -- penalty and interest -- statute of limitations.
-(1) If the department determines that the amount of the tax due is greater than the amount disclosed by a return, it shall mail to the marijuana product provider-licensee a notice, pursuant to 15-1-211, of the additional tax proposed to be assessed.
+(1) If the department determines that the amount of the tax due is greater than the amount disclosed by a return, it shall mail to the marijuana product provider licensee a notice, pursuant to 15-1-211, of the additional tax proposed to be assessed.
 The notice must contain a statement that if payment is not made, a warrant for distraint may be filed.
-The marijuana product provider-licensee may seek review of the determination pursuant to 15-1-211. - (2) Penalty and interest must be added to a deficiency assessment as provided in 15-1-216.
+The marijuana product provider licensee may seek review of the determination pursuant to 15-1-211. - (2) Penalty and interest must be added to a deficiency assessment as provided in 15-1-216.
 The department may waive any penalty pursuant to 15-1-206. - (3) The amount of tax due under any return may be determined by the department within 5 years after the return was filed, regardless of whether the return was filed on or after the last day prescribed for filing.
 For purposes of this section, a return due under this part and filed before the last day prescribed by law or rule is considered to be filed on the last day prescribed for filing."

-- "15-64-105.
+- Section 35.
+Section 15-64-105, MCA, is amended to read: - "15-64-105.
 Procedure to compute tax in absence of statement -- estimation of tax -- failure to file -- penalty and interest.
-(1) If the marijuana product provider licensee operating a marijuana an adult-use dispensary fails to file any return required by 15-64-103 within the time required, the department may, at any time, audit the marijuana product provider licensee or estimate the taxes due from any information in its possession and, based on the audit or estimate, assess the marijuana product provider licensee for the taxes, penalties, and interest due the state. - (2) The department shall impose penalty and interest as provided in 15-1-216.
+(1) If the marijuana product provider licensee operating a marijuana dispensary fails to file any return required by 15-64-103 within the time required, the department may, at any time, audit the marijuana product provider licensee or estimate the taxes due from any information in its possession and, based on the audit or estimate, assess the marijuana product provider licensee for the taxes, penalties, and interest due the state. - (2) The department shall impose penalty and interest as provided in 15-1-216.
 The department shall mail to the marijuana product provider licensee a notice, pursuant to 15-1-211, of the tax, penalty, and interest proposed to be assessed.
 The notice must contain a statement that if payment is not made, a warrant for distraint may be filed.
 The marijuana product provider licensee may seek review of the determination pursuant to 15-1-211.
 The department may waive any penalty pursuant to 15-1-206."